umacabal/umaring/README.md

 <div id="umaring"></div>
 ```

-Replace `ID` with your ID in the members.json file.
+Replace `ID` with your ID in the members.toml file.
 Make sure to keep in the `id="umaring_js"` part of the script tag.

 ### Building your own integration